Campfire baked potatoes

-Build a fire and let it die down to embers – see our fire lighting activities for safety and tips.
+Build a fire and let it die down to embers to create a cooking fire.

 Gather the following helpful extra items: tin foil; bowls and spoons or forks; tongs for retrieving the potatoes from the embers, and a fire glove or a posh heat-resistant glove.